 If you are insured, your insurance company should take care of this for you.
 The council does provide a bulky item collection service but there is normally a charge for this service.

 For further information or to book a collection please visit the bulky collections page or, during office hours, contact Customer Services on 01695 577177.

 During major flooding events specific advice may be issued in relation to the collection of flood damaged items.
 This will be published on this website.

 Are there any evacuation procedures in place?

 The council will work closely with the Environment Agency and the emergency services to establish whether evacuations are required.
-If evacuations are needed then the council will set up a rest centre and will arrange to transport residents to the centre where they will be registered and provided with the relevant support.
+If evacuations are needed then West Lancashire Borough Council will set up a rest centre and will arrange to transport residents to the centre where they will be registered and provided with the relevant support.
 If you are evacuating your home, have nowhere else to go, and have not been advised where there is a rest centre then please contact the council on 01695 577177.

 Who deals with flooding on/from the highway?

 Those on the highway are the responsibility of Lancashire County Council - 0300 123 6780.
 All others are the responsibility of the land owner.

 A sewer or drain is flooding. who is responsible for this?

 United Utilities should be contacted regarding flooding from sewers and drains.
 Contact them on 0345 672 3723.